dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 After the initial response is prepared, the server MUST attempt to combine the responses for individual (QNAME, QCLASS, QTx) combinations into the response for the first query.
+If a recursive server does not yet have those responses available it MUST first make appropriate outbound queries to populate its caches.

 For each individual combination the server MUST evaluate the resulting RCODE and other flags and check that they all match the values generated